Select Your Cookie Preferences

-Are Online Exams The Future?
+Are Online Exams the Future?

 While the nationwide lockdown of 2020 undoubtedly accelerated the need for improved digital learning environments for students and teachers, it’s now become impossible to overlook the increasing influence that technology has on the education experience as a whole—including the way in which students are assessed.
 It seems that a move from pen-and-paper written exams to those performed online is almost inevitable.